badralotaibi/CS604_SHU/README.md

 How to progress projrct estimation
 ----------------------------------

-In our project where using Story Point for estimation and we really recomend installing *ZenHub* extension in order to preview the estimate and the velocity of the project proccess.
+In our project we are using Story Point for estimation and we really recomend installing *ZenHub* extension in order to preview the estimate and the velocity of the project proccess.

-How